AT-Publishing/website/_security/2017-12-15-virtual-machines.md

 layout: security
 title: "Storing cryptocurrency wallets on virtual machines"
-description: "How to use Virtualbox for your altcoin wallets or not very much trusted wallets storing forked coins."
+description: "Guide on how to use Virtualbox to store your crypto, and how safe it is for new cryptocoin wallets or forks that are not trusted."
 tags:
 - "bitcoin-fork"
 - "virtualbox"